 08 of 15

 Halloween is all about spookiness, and this octopus does look a tad scary!
-Although this paper mache craft is not technically a costume but rather a home decoration it could be adapted into a costume if desired.
-Just imagine how much fun it will be to watch your unsuspecting trick or treaters stumble upon the creepy octopus on your porch!Continue to 9 of 15 below.
+Although this paper mache craft is not technically a costume but rather a home decoration it could be adapted into a costume if you wanted it.
+Just imagine how much fun it will be to watch your unsuspecting trick or treaters stumble upon the creepy octopus on your porch and get scared!
+Now that is pure Halloween fun!Continue to 9 of 15 below.

 09 of 15